dokku/dokku-nats/README.md

 - `-I|--image-version IMAGE_VERSION`: the image version to start the service with
 - `-N|--initial-network INITIAL_NETWORK`: the initial network to attach the service to
 - `-P|--post-create-network NETWORKS`: a comman-separated list of networks to attach the service container to after service creation
-- `-R|--restart-apps "true"`: whether to force an app restart
+- `-R|--restart-apps "true"`: whether or not to force an app restart (default: false)
 - `-S|--post-start-network NETWORKS`: a comman-separated list of networks to attach the service container to after service start
 - `-s|--shm-size SHM_SIZE`: override shared memory size for nats docker container